OzCog/opencog-to-minecraft/README.md

 3. Follow instructions in [minecraft_bot](https://github.com/opencog/opencog-to-minecraft/tree/master/minecraft_bot) to start ROS nodes and initialize Spock.
 Now you should see the bot appeared in your Minecraft.
 You can find the bot by move to the place bot spawned(showed in the Minecraft Server).

 4. Start the opencog_initializer.py.
+With rosrun minecraft_bot opencog_initializer

-5. You should see the bot start to move toward 90 degree directions(you can see the information by pressing F3 in your Minecraft client.)
+5. You should see the bot start to move randomly.

-6. Put a "Gold" block in front of the bot.
+6. Put a "Gold_Ore" block in front of the bot.

 7. You should see the bot stops and walks toward the block.
 The bot is attracted by the target gold block.
 Then the bot leaves the gold block and keep going since as time going the attention value of block decreases.
 For now (20150822) that's all behaviors of the bot.